Curriculum & Competencies

-The program consists of one year of prescribed college courses followed by three years of enrollment in the School of Dentistry.
+The program consists of prescribed college courses followed by three years of enrollment in the School of Dentistry.
 During the three years in the School of Dentistry, students will complete the required dental hygiene courses; additional courses will be offered through the College of Literature, Science, and the Arts, the Medical School, and the School of Social Work.
 In addition, students may apply to obtain a minor in business.
 At the completion of the program, each student will receive a baccalaureate degree.

 For more information:

 Dental Hygiene Course Descriptions (pdf)

 ADMISSIONS FOR FALL 2018 AND BEYOND

 For students entering the program Fall 2018 and beyond, the following prerequisite courses must be taken prior to entering the program.
 Dental Hygiene prerequisite courses are:

 - Speech (Fundamentals of Speech or Public Speaking)